cannibalizing warranty service parts and yield maximization?

 Geoff directs the strategy and management of the benchmarking practice at CAPS with the goal of increasing the value and relevance of deliverables for CAPS member companies and all benchmarking participants.
 He is also responsible for day-to-day benchmarking activities and oversees a dream team of benchmarking colleagues.
 Prior to CAPS Research, Geoff led the education and business development efforts at the Center for Services Leadership at the W. P. Carey School of Business at Arizona State University.

-Members can access all reports, but are encouraged to submit surveys to
+Non-members can receive the report of each survey they submit.
+Members can access all reports, but are encouraged to submit surveys to increase the comparative breakouts only they receive.